 1. You may end up compromising your home’s security

 One of the main purposes of your home’s doors is the safety and security of those you love.
 When you install your own front door, it may not turn out as secure as it should be.
 Don’t risk the possibility of having an intruder enter your home due to improper installation.
+Entry doors need to be securely fastened to your home’s structure to be strong enough to resist someone attempting to break in.

 2. You set yourself up for higher energy bills